Configure an external volume for Azure

 • General-purpose v2

-• Completing the instructions in this topic requires permissions in Azure to create and manage IAM policies and roles.
-If you are not an Azure administrator, ask your Azure administrator to perform these tasks.
+• Permissions in Azure to create and manage IAM policies and roles.
+If you aren’t an Azure administrator, ask your Azure administrator to perform these tasks.

 Step 1: Create an external volume in Snowflake